guidoism/escape/proposal_002.md

 as the dictionary and a few built-in words.
 Everything else can be built from that.
-Using the wonderful [jonesforth](https://github.com/nornagon/jonesforth/blob/master/jonesforth.S) as a starting place, let's describe the build-in words.
+Using the wonderful [jonesforth](https://github.com/nornagon/jonesforth/blob/master/jonesforth.S) as a starting place, let's describe some build-in words.

 - **DROP** -- Drop the top of the stack
 - **SWAP** -- Swap the top two elements on the stack